Rcoppee/CONSTRUCT/README.md

 You can also open manually the pdb in pymol, then open color_conserved.

 ## Domain-Specific Analysis
-Let’s take DHFR as an example.
+Let’s take DHPS as an example.

 <div align="center">
   <img src="https://i.imgur.com/9YJpB4F.png" alt="Description de l'image" width="360" height="auto">